oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 To use a database with Oracle Data Safe, you first need to register it with Oracle Data Safe.
 A registered database is referred to as a _target database_ in Oracle Data Safe.

 Begin by exploring options for registering target databases, and then register your database using the wizard.
 Next, navigate to Oracle Data Safe and view the list of registered target databases to confirm that yours is listed.
-Explore Security Center, which is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, and the Oracle Data Safe dashboard.
+Explore the user interface for the features used in this workshop, including Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, and SQL Firewall.

 Estimated Lab Time: 10 minutes